-Due to increased demand for space management duties and assignments, data reporting, research, and application to enhance the customer experience there is a need to add a staff member.
-With the increased workload and the need to maintain environmental, health and safety compliance in area of EH&S we will need to add a full-time EH&S coordinator in the Facilities Department within the next few budget cycles.
-Those EHS functions and duties are being shared across multiple positions.
-There are several other (9) positions in FM department that are open or hold due to budget cuts and need to be refilled in future budget cycles.
+Due to increased demand for space management duties and assignments, data reporting, research and application to enhance the customer experience there is a need to add a staff member.
+With the increased workload and the need to maintain environmental, health and safety compliance in area of EH&S we need to add a full time EH&S coordinator in the Facilities Department.